A Walthamstow Village Walk

 Return to and continue along Church Lane.
 At the end take Vinegar Alley on the left heading back to the village

 On the left is the church of St Marys, an ancient foundation which has undergone many changes.
+It was granted to Holy Trinity Priory in Aldgate until the Reformation.
 On the opposite side of the alley the Monoux Almshouses and Grammar School were founded in 1527 by George Monoux, a city merchant and Lord Mayor.
 The west range provided 6 single rooms with a schoolroom above.
 The cross wing housed the schoolmaster, parish clerk & alms priest and the east range provided 7 more rooms.
-The eastern end was rebuilt in 1730 and the western end in 1955 following WWII bomb damage.
+The eastern end was rebuilt in 1730 and the western end in 1955, following WWII bomb damage.
+The accommodation was extended and modernised in the 1990s.
 At the end of the alley is the Welcome Centre, formerly an infants school built in 1828.
 The graveyard in front has several grand tombs indicating Walthamstow's properous past.
+It was also the site of mass burials for the Black Death and Plague.

 Follow Church Hill to the right